h3abionet/h3agwas/README.md

 * `output_align`.
 This can be one of three values: _dbsnp_, _ref_, and _db2ref_. dnsnp and ref assume that the input is in TOP/BOT format.
 If dbsnp, the output will be aligned to the dbSNP report, if "ref", the output will be aligned to a given reference strand.
 Many of the SNPs will be flipped (e.g. an A/C SNP will become G/T; and A/T SNP will become T/A).   _db2ref_ assumes the input is in FORWARD format and aligns to to the given reference genome.

 * `strandreport`: This is an Illumina-style strand report.
-It is not needed if you choose "tobot" above, but it is needed for "dbsnp" or "ref"
+It is not needed if you choose "ref" above, but it is needed for the others.

 * `refererence`: This is the name of a file that gives the reference allele for each SNP on the chip.
 This is only useful if the "ref" option is used for `output_align`, and is optional in this case.
 Note that the difference between aligning and the use of the reference.
 Aligning will decide which strand of the reference genome as found in the Illumina genotyping teh alleles can be found on.
 For example, if the genotyping report gives the two options as A and C, aligning checks whether this is A and C on the + strand of the reference genome or (and so will be A and C in the output bim file) or whther this is A and C on the $-$ strand of the reference genome and so should be reported as T and G. This is done using information in the chip manifest file.
 The second step is to know which allele is the reference allele and which is the alternate allele.